Skip to content

 How your rule set is organized in the repo.

-CodeCharter expects the rule set in a rules/ directory, by default next to the CLI in the workspace.
+CodeCharter expects the rule set in a rules/ directory.
+Without --rules, the CLI first looks for rules/ in the current working directory and falls back to the rule set shipped alongside the CLI.
 Use the --rules <dir> option to point to any other directory.

 rules/